 The Company has previously granted share options to purchase common shares of the Company to directors and senior management.
-Share options to independent directors vest over a four-year period and expire seven years after the grant date or 30 days after the participant ceases to be a director.
-Share options to senior management vest over a five-year period and expire on the earliest of: (a) seven years from the grant date; (b) three years after death or any other event of termination of employment; (c) after any unvested optioned shares held by the optionee are cancelled for any reason (other than early retirement but including resignation without entering into a formal exit agreement and termination for cause); and (d) in the case of early retirement, after a determination that the optionee has competed with the Company or violated any non-competition, non-solicitation or non-disclosure obligations.
-The exercise price is based on the fair market value of the common shares at grant date.
+Share options to independent directors vested over a four-year period and expired seven years after the grant date or 30 days after the participant ceases to be a director.
+Share options to senior management vested over a five-year period and expired on the earliest of: (a) seven years from the grant date; (b) three years after death or any other event of termination of employment; (c) after any unvested optioned shares held by the optionee are cancelled for any reason (other than early retirement but including resignation without entering into a formal exit agreement and termination for cause); and (d) in the case of early retirement, after a determination that the optionee has competed with the Company or violated any non-competition, non-solicitation or non-disclosure obligations.
+The exercise price was based on the fair market value of the common shares at grant date.
+All the outstanding share options have expired as of March 31, 2017.

-The following is a summary of the Company's share options as at March 31, 2016 and changes during the period then ended:
+The following is a summary of the Company's share options as at March 31, 2017 and changes during the period then ended:

-Number of options 0 hted average exercise price
+Number of options ٧ Weighted average exercise price

-Balance, March 31, 2014 1,959,632 \$ 9.23

-Exercised (234,636) \$ 9.47

-Expired (115,642) \$ 9.47

 Balance, March 31, 2015 1,609,354 \$ 9.25

-Exercised -
+Exercised

 Expired (100,000) 7.21

 Balance, March 31, 2016 1,509,354 \$ 9.38

+Exercised

+Expired (1,509,354) \$ 9.38

+Balance, March 31, 2017